sradics/digital-garden/_notes/Adaptabilty through AQ and Adapts Model.md

 - digital_garden
 - epstatus/1-🌱
 - type/permanent-note
+date_created: 2024-06-07 21:08
+date_modified: 2025-06-25 06:10
 ---
 # Adaptabilty through AQ and Adapts Model

 ## Overview on Adapts

 [Source for ADAPTS](https://www.toprightthinking.com/2018/01/16/aq-adaptability-quotient-and-the-growth-mindset/) that was derived from [HBR article](https://hbr.org/2011/07/adaptability-the-new-competitive-advantage) and mattered via [[Adaptability- The New Competitive Advantage]]

 ![[Pasted image 20240215124857.png]]

 ## Overview on Adaptability Quotient

 Linked with [[How high is your adaptability quotient and why is it important-]] and [[AQ - Adaptability Quotient and the Growth Mindset]] and visualized via

 ![[Pasted image 20240215125527.png]]

 ## Combining Adapts and scan each dimension with AQ

 The ADAPTS model is a framework that can be applied to improve adaptability in various contexts, including personal development, project management, and organizational change.
 The Adaptability Quotient (AQ) is a measure of how well an individual or an organization can adapt to change.
 Combining the ADAPTS model with AQ involves using the principles of ADAPTS to enhance the components that contribute to a high AQ.

 Here's how the ADAPTS model can be integrated with the concept of AQ: